-I always start my project by planing and adding my gitignore.
-You can easily erase files after they have been commited if you dont want them on the repository anymore by entering the command below followed by adding them to your gitignore.
+We recommend to always start a project by planing and adding my gitignore.
+You can easily erase files after they have been committed if you don't want them on the repository anymore by entering the command below followed by adding them to your gitignore.

 git rm --cached -r somedir or somefile.txt